sitegeist/Sitegeist.Noderobis/README.md

 The refinement shows a summary of the specification so far and offers to make adjustments.
 Once you are satisfied you choose "FINISH and generate files" to trigger the generation process.

-### Command `./flow kickstart:nodetype`

-The `./flow kickstart:nodetype` command is the core behind the three other commands.
-It provides the same Cli-API with the additional `--base-type` argument that specifies wether a `Content|Document|Mixin` shall be created.

 ## Configuration

 The package allows to configure defaults for packageKeys, superTypes and the generated fusion code for each property type.